dmwm/PHEDEX/Documentation/README/README-Agents.txt

 We recommend setting up the agents in a common structure as used for instance at CERN.
 This also means creating a few scripts to set up the environment, start and stop the agents.
-Please refer to README-Operations.txt and Custom/CERN.
-You may also wish to read README-DeveloperTestbed.txt as another deployment guide.

-  mkdir -p /some/new/place
-  cd /some/new/place
-  export CVSROOT=:pserver:anonymous@cmscvs.cern.ch:/cvs_server/repositories/PHEDEX
-  cvs login # password is "98passwd"
-  cvs co PHEDEX

-  # Create log and state directories
-  mkdir -p incoming logs
-  mkdir -p PHEDEX/Custom/YourSite

-  # Set up environment script; use V2-CERN-Environ.sh as template
-  vi PHEDEX/Custom/YourSite/Environ.sh

-  # Set up agent start script; use V2-CERN-Start.sh as template
-  vi PHEDEX/Custom/YourSite/Start.sh

-  # Set up agent stop script; use V2-CERN-Stop.sh as template
-  vi PHEDEX/Custom/YourSite/Stop.sh

-  # FIXME: Follow node deployment instructions:
-  #  - set up oracle and perl dbd (see V2-CERN-Environ.sh)
-  #  - set up catalogue contact (see V2-CERN-Environ.sh)
-  #     - can use either rls, or local oracle/mysql pool catalogue
-  #  - site glue scripts
+Please refer to README-Deployment.txt.

 ** Starting and stopping the agents

 PhEDEx provides a tool named Master (PHEDEX/Utilities/Master) to make the startup and stopping of agents more manageable.
 Master reads in one or more configuration files in order to start or stop one or all of a number of agents.
 The configuration files contain information that allows Master to set the necessary shell environment for each agent, and then run each agent with desired command line parameters.

 The configuration files have a defined structure.
 They comprise two sections, named ENVIRON and AGENT.
 Within the ENVIRON section environment variables are set; other scripts can be sourced to help in this.
 Within an AGENT section the parameters necessary to run a single agent are set.

-You may use a single configuration file with a number of ENVIRON sections, and a number of AGENT sections- or you may decide to split your set of sections across a number of files.
+You may use a single configuration file with a number of ENVIRON sections, and a number of AGENT sections -- or you may decide to split your set of sections across a number of files.
 In principle a single ENVIRON section may be split across multiple files; a single AGENT section may not.
 However, the more complex you decide to make this structure the more careful you need to be in cooridinating your use of environment variables.

-When Master runs, it executes an/ a number of agents in a bash shell.
+When Master runs, it executes an a number of agents in an internal "sh" shell.
 It first executes any settings in an ENVIRON labelled "common".
-Then it executes the settings in an ENVIRON defined b
+Then it executes the settings in an ENVIRON defined for each specific agent (if any), followed by the actual agent itself.
+Everything is started on the background.

-In detail, the syntax of an ENVIRON section is as follows- square brackets indicate an optional parameter.
-The content of the ENVIRON section is executed as a bash script before starting the agent.
+In detail, the syntax of an ENVIRON section is as follows; square brackets indicate an optional parameter.
+The content of the ENVIRON section is executed as an sh script before starting agents.

-### ENVIRON [label]
+### ENVIRON label
-[ SOME_VARIABLE="some value" ]
+[ SOME_VARIABLE="some value"; ]
-[ . some/path/to/a/script ]
+[ . some/path/to/a/script; ]
-[ export SOME_OTHER_VAR="bobbins" ]
+[ export SOME_OTHER_VAR="bobbins"; ]
 [ ... &c ... ]

 If there are parameters that are common to a number of environments you may find it practical to modify them in one place rather than many.
-In this case, you should use the special ENVIRON label "common": these common settings will be executed first- *BEFORE* any other environment settings.
+In this case, you should use the special ENVIRON label "common": these common settings will be executed first, *BEFORE* any other environment settings.

-If you do not label the ENVIRON it becomes part of a "generic" ENVIRON.
-If an agent does not specify an environment, it just uses this default "generic" environment.

 The content of each AGENT section is used to start a single agent within the same bash shell.
 It's syntax is as follows